 Jamelle Bouie is Slate’s chief political correspondent and a political analyst for CBS News.
 Bouie reports from the front lines of the nation’s most significant news events, from civil unrest to political partisanship, and has emerged as a leading voice on U.S. politics, public policy, elections and race.
 In 2015, Forbes named him to its “30 Under 30 in Media” list as one of the individuals driving the ever-shifting landscape of news and content.
 He also regularly contributes to the weekly roundtable discussion on CBS’s “Face The Nation,” and his writing has appeared in The Atlantic, The Washington Post, The New York Times, TIME and The New Yorker.

 Thoughts on the American Dream

 By Niya Weathers (BA Political Science, ’18) What is the American Dream to me?
-The American Dream is opportunity for all, the ability of our nation to provide us with basic public goods, along … Read More about Conquering My American Dream
+The American Dream is opportunity for all, the ability of our nation to provide us with basic public goods, along with … Read More about Conquering My American Dream

 By Karla Ortiz (BA Political Science, ’18) Everyone living in this country has his or her own definition of what the American Dream means.
-The struggles we have surpassed and the ones we are … Read More about Pay It Forward: The American Dream
+The struggles we have surpassed and the ones we are facing … Read More about Pay It Forward: The American Dream

 It is a longstanding Italian custom to name your children after their grandparents.
 The tradition is a tremendous honor.
 It is also a way for a person’s memory to live on through another, even after … Read More about A Millennial Roosevelt Alum Contemplates the American Dream